Understanding Pelvic Mesh Update

 The responses that we have received are harrowing, but we know we’ve barely scratched the surface.

 We have been overwhelmed by the responses we have received for our survey and wish to thank all of the women who have bravely shared their experiences of pelvic mesh implants.
-We have now had over 2220 responses with this information being used in our submission to the senate inquiry.
-Our survey will close on August 31.

 Understanding Pelvic Mesh - Our Second Update